personaelabs/old-website/content/posts/efficient-ecdsa-1.md

 Unfortunately, this only cuts 100k constraints from the original 1.5mil constraint circuit, because `SecpMultiply` is by far the most expensive operation.
 This is implemented as `ecdsa_verify_no_precompute` in this [file](https://github.com/personaelabs/efficient-zk-ecdsa/blob/8477a39b5a3735724981cd99d19cf36ddb9e8c51/circuits/ecdsa_verify_no_precompute.circom) for reference.
 But hope is not lost yet!
 This rearranged equation is key for our next insight.

-## Pre-computing point multiples
+## Precomputing point multiples

+The original 0xPARC code uses a clever optimization to speed up their `PrivToPub` subroutine, which multiples the generator point $G$ by a scalar $a$.
+Because $G$ is known in advance, we can store _precomputed multiples_ of $G$ directly in the circuit to reduce the number of operations in `PrivToPub`.

-Because $T$ can be public, we can used the cached window method from the original 0xPARC code to speed up our `SecpMultiply`.
-In short, we maintain a cache of precomputed multiples of $T$, and use the cache to aid the scalar multiplication inside the zkSNARK.
-In our code, we use a `stride` of 8, meaning we compute $(2^{8i} * j) * T$ for all $i \in [0, 31], j \in [0,255]$.
-This is fairly slow in JS, so we made the cache computation [available in WASM](https://github.com/personaelabs/efficient-zk-ecdsa-wasm) to minimize the overhead when proving in a browser.
+With the above rearrangement of the verification equation, we can do the same thing for $T$ to speed up the `SecpMultiply` between $s$ and $T$!
+However, because $T$ changes for every proof, we need to compute these inputs on the fly and pass them in as public inputs.
+Using the notation of the [0xPARC code](https://0xparc.org/blog/zk-ecdsa-2#:~:text=In%20our%20implementation), we determined a `stride` of 8 was most efficient, meaning we compute $(2^{8i} * j) * T$ for all $i \in [0, 31], j \in [0,255]$.
+Precomputing these multiples directly in JS is very slow, so we rewrote the cache computation in Rust and [compiled to WASM](https://github.com/personaelabs/efficient-zk-ecdsa-wasm) to majorly reduce the overhead when proving in browser.

 This cache of points means we can skip a number of costly operations in normal `SecpMultiply`, bringing our total constraints to 163,239.
 This is a more than **9x** drop from the original circuit!
 The full logic is

-- Public inputs: $U$ and precomputed multiples of $T$
+- Public inputs: $U$ and precomputed $T$ multiples
 - Private inputs: $s$, $Qa$
 - Checks
   - Using zkSNARK
     $$
     s * T + U = Qa
     $$
-  * Outside of the zkSNARK
+  - Outside of the zkSNARK
-    - Check that U and T are correctly computed
+    - Check that $U$ and and precomputed multiples of $T$ are correctly computed

 which is implemented as `ecdsa_verify` [here](https://github.com/personaelabs/efficient-zk-ecdsa/blob/8477a39b5a3735724981cd99d19cf36ddb9e8c51/circuits/ecdsa_verify.circom) in circom.